Summer School at Cambridge

 A diverse range of international participants.

-The Immerse Experience Accommodation in a central college of the University of Cambridge, live and learn like a Cambridge undergraduate.
+Reside in a central college of the University of Cambridge, and learn like a Cambridge undergraduate.

-All participants will receive the certificate of completion and an individual report from their tutor
+All participants will receive the certificate of completion and an personal report from their tutor.

 Diverse Social Activities